Orion98MC/hoster/README.md

 When a service has no mount point in the hoster command line, the current app is passed as argument.
 This kind of service can add routes, or do anything to the global express app.

 When a service requires to be mounted at a specific mount-point, a new express app is created and passed as argument.
-This kind of service is decoupled from the hosting context. (i.e. app.use(<mount-point>, service))
+This kind of service is decoupled from the hosting context. (i.e. app.use(mount-point, service))
 If the mount-point is empty (ex: hoster :./service.js) then the service is a added as a middleware with no path (i.e. app.use(service))

 Services inherit their parent's 'root' (cwd) and 'views' settings accessible via app.get().
 They can also access their mount-point via app.get('base').